 - Environmental benefits – International Standards help reduce negative impacts on the environment

-The PayCommerce Network has adopted ISO 20022 standards and can accept and transmit all message types.
-Our special attention to standardization of payment messages ensures that our products conform to the industry standards, and will be ready to evolve smoothly as these standards themselves evolve.
+The PayCommerce platform has adopted ISO 20022 standards and can accept and transmit all message types.
+Our special attention to standardization of payment messages ensures that our products conform to the industry standards, and is ready to smoothly evolve as these standards evolve.